The Definitive Guide To Higher Rankings For WordPress Sites

 A lot has changed in how Google handles paginated archives recently when they introduced their support for

 rel="prev" links.
 We’ve written an article about that:

 rel="prev" for paginated archives, which is a bit too technical to fully list here, but suffice to say our WordPress SEO plugin takes care of all the needed changes automatically.

 3.2 Disable unnecessary archives

 If your blog is a one author blog, or you don’t think you need author archives, use WordPress SEO to disable the author archives.
-Also, if you don’t think you need a date based archive: disable it as I have.
+Also, if you don’t think you need a date based archive: disable it as we have.
 Even if you’re not using these archives in your template, someone might link to them and thus break your WordPress SEO…

 Thirdly, you’ll want to make sure that if a bot goes to a category page, it can reach all underlying pages without any trouble.
 Otherwise, if you have a lot of posts in a category, a bot might have to go back 10 pages before being able to find the link to one of your awesome earlier posts…

 There’s an easy fix, in fact, there are several plugins that deal with this.
 Our favorite one by far is WP-PageNavi, maintained by Scribu, one of the best WordPress developers around.
 If you have the Genesis Theme like we do here on Yoast.com, you can just enable numeric navigation under Theme Settings → Content Archives.

 In february 2009, the major search engines introduced the

 rel="canonical" element.
 This is another utility to help fight duplicate content.
 WordPress has built-in support for canonical link elements on single posts and pages, but it has some slight bugs in that.
 It doesn’t output canonical links on any other page.
 With our WordPress SEO plugin activated, you automatically get canonical link elements for every page type in WordPress.